-Fingerhut Credit Account issued by WebBank has a high variable APR rate of 25.90%, and the card begins charging interest from the date of purchase if you have an outstanding balance.
+Fingerhut Credit Account issued by WebBank has a high variable APR, and the card begins charging interest from the date of purchase if you have an outstanding balance.
 There are two penalty fees, a late fee and a returned payment fee, both up to $39.
 There is no annual fee, start-up fee or monthly fee.
 You can avoid paying interest by paying your entire balance by the due date at the end of the 24-day billing cycle.

 How does it compare to other private-label cards?